jeremydeuel/PEAR-TREE/tools.md

 This tool is configured directly in the source code by setting these constants:
 * **EXCEL_IN** Excel file with at least the column "insertion" containing the names of the insertions that sould be annotated
 * **EXCEL_OUT** Output path for the annotated Excel list
-* **INSERTIONS_FILE** path to insertions.combined.txt.gz generated during step 2 of geminate.
+* **INSERTIONS_FILE** path to insertions.combined.txt.gz generated during step 2 of PEAR-TREE.
 If necessary multiple files can be concatenated by using the `cat` command.
 * **TMP_FASTA** temporary fasta file that will be used for the _hmmer_ and _bowtie2_ steps
 * **DFAM_SCRIPT** path to dfamscan.pl, download from [DFAM](https://dfam.org/help/tools)
 * **DFAM_HMM** path to the species-specific hmm file, generated with the filter_hmm.py file